Hienomekaanikko/tests_libft/README.md

 In order to use this setup, you’ll need to update the LIBFT_DIR variable in testlibft/Makefile to point to the location where your libft repository is cloned.

+You also have to update the path to "libft.h" inside the "test_libft.h" file so that the prototypes of functions can be accessed.

 How it works?

 1. Build the Library: Go to the libft directory and run make.
 This will create the libft.a library if libft is built correctly.